SamirChowdhary24/AWS-Tasks-documentation/task-2 Auto Scaling using ASG/README.md

    - Other configurations

 3. **Create an Auto Scaling Group (ASG)**
+   The ASG handles automatic scaling — it will launch more instances if load increases, and terminate some if load decreases.
    Configure the ASG to:
    - Use the launch template/configuration
    - Maintain a desired number of instances